-At 31 December 2017, SLOC UK held £109 million of bonds where the fund administrator had been unable to source an updated market price for more than 5 continuous business days.
+At 31 December 2018, SLOC UK held £149 million of bonds where the fund administrator had been unable to source an updated market price for more than five continuous business days.

-Unless a stale price is not used, a discounted cash flow approach is used to place a mark-to-model value on bonds.
+Where market prices have not been sourced for five continuous business days, a discounted cash flow approach is used to place a mark-to-model value on bonds.

-The significant assumptions in the model are:
+The significant assumptions in the model are as follows:

-- The risk free rates of interest:
+- The risk free rates of interest;

 - The credit spreads; and

 - An illiquidity/modelling parameter to reflect the fact that the bonds are illiquid.